metason/SpatialReasoner/README.md

 ## Motivation

-The Spatial Reasoner library deals with representing and reasoning about the topology of spatial 3D objects using derived attributes and deduced relations, such as the adjacency between or the topological arrangement and assembly of spatial objects.
+The Spatial Reasoner framework deals with representing and reasoning about the topology of spatial 3D objects using derived attributes and deduced relations, such as the adjacency between or the topological arrangement and assembly of spatial objects.
 Spatial reasoning is the ability to conceptualize the three-dimensional relationships of objects in space and to evaluate spatial conditions in a specific context such as indoor or outdoor environments.
 Reasoning in the Spatial Reasoner library is executed as a succession of inference operations in a pipeline which takes spatial attributes of and spatial relations between objects into consideration.

 Example of a 3D inference pipeline:
 ```